web3labs/epirus-substrate/squid-ink/README.md

 The Squid processor extracts block, extrinsic and event data from a Squid Archive to perform transformation and storage.
 As such, a Squid Archive endpoint is always required when running the processor.
 Subsquid provides Archive endpoints for a myriad of Substrate chains and parachains which can be found in the [archive-registry](https://github.com/subsquid/archive-registry).
 If the archive registry does not contain endpoints for the chain to index, the Squid Archive can be run locally.

 #### Run local Squid Archive
-The `./archive` folder contains an example `docker-compose.yml` file for running a Fire Squid archive.
+The `./archive` folder contains an example `docker-compose.yml` file for running a Squid archive.
 Multiple node websocket endpoints can be specified in the command section of the ingest service to speed up processing.

 To run the archive locally